Indrapurnomo29/Investree-IndraPurnomo/README.md

         Thread.sleep(2000);
     }
 ```
-This is step user selects Backpack for ordered
+This is step user selects Backpack for ordered:

 ```java
     @And("User selects Backpack product to add to cart in SauceDemo site")